martin-ev/Who-feeds-the-world/index.md

 ## Self-sufficency <a name="selfsufficiency"></a>

+The self-sufficiency score is created by analyzing how much a given country relies on external imports of food, compared to how much they can produce for themselves.
+We used the same features that were established as economically relevant and weighed them with their respective importance to find the **ideal self-sufficiency score**.

 ### How is the self-suffiency score distributed for the selected features?

 <div style="float: right; width: 100%; margin: 5% 0% 5% 0%;">